tantsandras/mm/content/podcastEpisodesFolder/pervert-pitchfork-and-the-first-dna-conviction.md

 That's the story.
 But wait, did you actually drive your motorcycle inside of your mom's house?
 Yeah, but very slowly, and nobody thought this was weird.
 No, because it's the only way to have got it into our backyard and couldn't do just push it.
 No, it was the gaps. were too narrow for me to be by the side of the bike and get the bike through.
 So I had to be on the bike.

 I don't know why that's the sticking point.
 Like, why is it so weird?
 What the difference between pushing it and riding it at like, half a mile an hour?
 I don't know.
-It just wasn't sailing through there in like four levels with my helmet on like "Watch out cats and dogs" through

-skidding around the corner and messing up their rug while I was laying down.
+It just wasn't sailing through there in like four levels with my helmet on like "Watch out cats and dogs" skidding around the corner and messing up their rug while I was laying down.
 Like less than one mile an hour that bike was barely moving.

 Oh god, that's hilarious.
 I've never heard of this before.
-Why do you tell me now it's so
+Why do you tell me now it's so funny.

-no one other than you would have found the most interesting part of the story.
+No one other than you would have found the most interesting part of the story.

-But I'm glad to move that somewhere safer now.
+But I'm glad that you moved it somewhere safer now.
 Yeah, now it means I don't get to go out and play whenever the sun's out.
 Yeah, which is sad because then why do you even have a bike?
 Cuz I bought it before it was attempted to be stolen.
 Yeah, I know.
 I know.
-But like

 I think you need to disembark this sass train at Judge town and maybe get a return ticket back to normality Ville.

-You know, that's never where my train stops.
+You know that's never where my train stops.

 No, you go straight past into Looney Ville.
 Oh, yeah.
 Oh, yeah.
 Okay, I've had so much fun with these notes.
 And it's not gonna be fun for everyone.
 But well hold that thought because he's been laughing so much at my bike story.
 I need another beer.